Women in Science

-And at what stage would you know if this products going to be successful, is it months, years?
+And at what stage would you know if the products are going to be successful, is it months, years?

-We hope to launch our product later this year, that will be our first product so we're in that going from the research and development stage, we're now building the product to the current time so hopefully later this year.
+From my experience, more likely years.
+We hope to launch our first product later this year, so we're going from the research and development stage to now building a product.

-So this is based on your research, when, and what's the timeframe for these developments?
+So this is based on your research, what are the timeframes for these developments?

 Product development generally goes through some iterations.
 In my case, the company was founded in 2012 and like many companies it started off in one direction and gradually, as we learned more about the market, we changed what we were working on.
 It's now 2017, five years on.
 The bits that take the time are the non-academic parts.